JavaScript is required

 • your child's teacher has found they have developmental delays in at least 2 key areas of learning and development

-• your child will have better outcomes through a second year of kindergarten than going to school.
+• your child will have better outcomes at their current program level rather than transitioning on to Four-Year-Old Kindergarten/Pre-Prep or school.

 Your child's assessment

-There are guidelines that early childhood teachers will follow to assess your child’s eligibility for a second year of kindergarten.
-These guidelines help the teacher identify your child's needs and goals.
+There are guidelines that kindergarten and Pre-Prep teachers must follow to assess your child’s eligibility for an additional year of kindergarten or Pre-Prep.
+These guidelines help the teacher identify your child's learning needs and goals.

-The learning and development areas assessed by early childhood teachers include:
+The learning and development areas assessed by kindergarten and Pre-Prep teachers include:

-• identity – the child’s sense of identity
+• children have a strong sense of identity

-• community – the child’s connection with and contribution to their world
+• children are connected with and contribute to their world

-• wellbeing – the child’s sense of wellbeing
+• children have a strong sense of wellbeing

 • other factors may also be considered.